JASON-B0URNE/Secret210Repo/lab1/Lab1Writeup.md

 Early on in Lab 1A I was confused why the live server was not reflecting the changes I was pushing to my git repository.
 I kept seeing the local changes on my docker container, but these changes were not mirrored on the live website.
 After reading the command list on git I realized that local versions of git repositories are asynchronous, and that I need to manually sync the changes onto the live server.
 After running the correct command I was able to view my changes on the live server.
 I realized that this asynchronous handling of data also help preserve a local backup copy of a previous iteration, and not erase another user's changes if they were working on the same files.

+### Disabiling Directory Access on the Apache2 Web Server

+Another problem that I ran into during the lab was that I had difficulty disabiling the directory access.

 ## Conclusions :

 - Configure and run an Amazon AWS cloud server